catsmanac/ha_enphase_envoy_raw_data/README.md

 ## 2.x.x

-As of Home Assistant version 2025.? the Enphase Envoy integration switched from using httpx library to using the aiohttp library.
-Which is a breaking change for this custom integration.
-Starting with Home Assistant 2025.? you must update to 2.0.0 or newer version.
+As of Home Assistant version 2025.7, the Enphase Envoy integration switched from using httpx library to using the aiohttp library.
+This is a breaking change for this custom integration.
+Starting with Home Assistant 2025.7 you must update to 2.0.0 or newer version.

 ## 1.x.x

 First production versions.
-Only use with Home Assistant versions from 2025.3 to 2025.?-1.x.
+Only use with Home Assistant versions from 2025.3 to 2025.6.3.

 # Installation and Configuration